Position: Principal Research Scientist – Biology

 Reports To: Scientific Advisor

 Status: Full-time, Permanent

 The Ontario Institute for Cancer Research (OICR) is seeking a Principal Research Scientist with expertise in cancer biology to join its Drug Discovery Program.
 The successful candidate will have extensive drug discovery experience, including knowledge of oncology target identification and validation, and clinical candidate identification.

-The MaRS Centre has a mandatory COVID-19 vaccination policy in place that requires proof of full COVID-19 vaccination or proof of a medical exemption issued pursuant to the Government of Ontario guidelines.
-Accordingly, as a condition of employment, new employees who are required to work on-site are required to be fully vaccinated for COVID-19 subject to the duty to accommodate on the basis of protected grounds pursuant to the Ontario Human Rights Code.
+New employees who may be required to work on-site are required to be fully vaccinated for COVID-19 subject to the duty to accommodate on the basis of protected grounds pursuant to the Ontario Human Rights Code.